Attitudes about suicidal ideation

 I recorded a video a while back about reasons for suicide.
 Based on how I had felt when I had severe suicidal ideation.
 The bullying has been detrimental for my health.
-I don't think I can make further videos as the cyberbullying from the above accounts plus many others as a mob have been too detrimental for my health.
+I don't want pity.
+I never accepted donations for the years I volunteered my time and energy advocating for the vulnerable, as a vulnerable person.
 I will be leaving hundreds of videos I made up on Bipolar Courage on You Tube as a resource.